 WHAT IS LOW-CODE SOFTWARE?

-When deciding on the approach to agile software development, there are a number of options to take into account.
-We are entering an age where less pressure will rest on the shoulders of your IT department to reinvent the wheel, and more time can be spent on producing new work.
+When deciding on the approach to agile software development, there are a number of options to take into account especially when dealing with low code software.
+We are entering an age where less pressure will rest on the shoulders of your IT department to reinvent the wheel and they won’t even need to know what is low code software!

 WHAT IS A LOW-CODE PLATFORM?